Signed in as:

 The Anger of Grief

-How to Understand, Embrace, and Restoraively Express Explosive Emotions after a Loss
+How to Understand, Embrace, and Restoratively Express Explosive Emotions after a Loss

 Anger in grief is natural.
 It’s normal to feel anger and other explosive emotions such as hate, blame, terror, resentment, rage, and jealousy after the death of someone you love or another